swyxio/ai-notes/Monthly Notes/Jan 2024 notes.md

 	- Published in Nature.
 	- 51days from the [$10m IMO Gold prize](https://x.com/8teAPi/status/1747708708732510653?s=20)
 - [Adept Fuyu-Heavy](https://www.adept.ai/blog/adept-fuyu-heavy) - "Fuyu-Heavy is the world’s third-most-capable multimodal model, behind only GPT4-V and Gemini Ultra, which are 10-20 times bigger."
+	- It excels at multimodal reasoning.
+To us the killer feature is UI understanding, but it also performs well on more traditional multimodal benchmarks.
+In particular, Fuyu-Heavy scores higher on the MMMU benchmark than even Gemini Pro.
+	- On standard text-based benchmarks, it matches or exceeds the performance of models in the same compute class despite having to devote some of its capacity to image modeling.
+	- merely announced, not released. [blog post criticized](https://twitter.com/teortaxestex/status/1750353889499459746?t=90xQ8sGy63D2OtiaoGJuww).

 ## datasets